 I confess that I, a poor, miserable sinner, had mixed feelings about working in an LCMS congregation.
 Having spent my childhood and teenage years in Lutheran schools and churches I consider myself to have a pretty good understanding of the history and beliefs of the synod.
 I'm pretty sure that factored rather heavily into the hiring committee's decision to offer me the job in the first place.
 However, in the years following high school graduation, I didn't exactly embrace my Lutheran heritage.
 At the time that I interviewed with St. Stephen I was attending an church that was born out of the emerging church movement less than a decade ago.
 We use words like "posture" and "co-journey" and advocate for social justice and the blessing of sharing presence in community.
 I worshipped alongside vegans and artists and hipsters and charity workers who live in community houses (I still do, actually, I just keep that on the DL when I'm with the Lutherans).
 Anyway, in the time that I've been back, I think I've adjusted well.
 It turns out that reading the catechism is a lot like riding a bike or returning to a foreign language - it all comes back to you.

+I keep my Christmas lights up all year round.
 I found them at a thrift store down the street.
+Best purchase ever. |

 The door in my office is cold and white and made of something that is definitely not wood.
 When I moved in I had these great hopes of decorating in a nature-inspired sort of hipster-trendy fashion.
 Like this.
 But what I ended up with, after a great many hours of work, is what you see on the left.
 I found a picture of some vines online.
 I copy-pasted it into a word document and printed it off, along with my name in whatever font that happens to be.
 Then I traced it onto a transparency and projected it onto a large sheet of green butcher paper (which I borrowed from the preschool supply closet).
 In the middle of my project the light burned out on the overhead (yes, overhead) projector.
 So we got a new one, and I finished tracing.
 Then I went over everything with a Sharpe.
 Then I cut it just enough to fit through the laminator (bottom right-hand corner of the photo).
 After laminating I cut it out again, each and every curve of it.
 It is now taped to my door, where it will stay until I leave St. Stephen.
 I will probably take it with me.